Horizoninvoice/invoice-generator-app/LOCAL_DEVELOPMENT.md

 npm run dev
 ```

-This runs on `http://localhost:3000` but payment functions won't work.
+This runs on `http://localhost:3000` but payment API routes won't work.

 ## Environment Variables for Local Development